RoyRin/arxiv_connections/README.md

 ## How to Use:
 Once you have done the steps from 'How To Install', Now you can either run your own python package or use the CLI from terminal
+    - from terminal,
+        - Quick-start example: `arxiv-traverser crawl-and-plot 'dmitry rinberg' -r test_data/dmitry_rinberg.csv`
-    - from terminal, run `arxiv-traverser --help` for an explanation of how to run things
+        - run `arxiv-traverser --help` for an explanation of how to run things
+    - From Jupyter:
         - You can explore the data directly in a jupyter notebook using arxiv_traverser/arxiv_explorer.ipynb
         - To run the jupyter notebook, call `jupyter notebook` (you may need to `pip install jupyter`) and navigate to the jupyter file

 # Need To-Do: